Preparing Citizen Scholars

 The Sally McDonnell Barksdale Honors College is open to students in all undergraduate majors, as long as they enjoy intellectual novelty and courses that focus on critical thinking through reading, writing, and discussion.
 Our college emphasizes public service in addition to academic achievement, and we requirement involvement in community action each semester.
 For more information about the SMBHC and the opportunities we provide, explore our website.

-The SMBHC admissions committee reviews applications holistically, and in anticipation of the application opening in October, students are encouraged to gather information about their high school experiences, including academic pursuits, extracurricular activities, leadership roles, community service, honors or awards, and work experience.
+The SMBHC admissions committee reviews applications holistically.
+Students are encouraged to share information about their high school experiences, including academic pursuits, extracurricular activities, leadership roles, community service, honors or awards, and work experience.
 The committee will also read your recommendation letters as well as your Academic Personal Statement (300-500 words), which prompts: Describe your academic interests and how the University of Mississippi will help you achieve your goals.
 How do you envision yourself contributing to the academic community?

 The SMBHC essay prompt for this year’s application follows: Describe a piece of art, music, or writing you have found powerful, and explain how it has impacted you.
 Your essay must be between 500 and 700 words.
 It will be evaluated on a combination of style, grammar, imagination, and substance.
 Responses that appear to have been written in haste or generated by AI may affect the admission decision.